This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 The one very sobering reminder of Berlin’s dark history was when we visited the Sachsenhausen concentration camp.
 After Berlin we made a quick pit stop in Dresden, visiting the Semperoper Opera House.

 After saying goodbye to Berlin we hopped on the bus to Prague.
-The negative part was the bus ride from Berlin to Prague, it took nearly 5 hours so we lost most of the morning.
+The negative part was the bus ride from Berlin to Prague, which took nearly 5 hours so we lost most of the morning.

 First thing we did was hit Charles Bridge, it’s beautiful!
 I do remember that Charles Bridge was packed in December with tourists.
 Considering that construction started in 1357 it’s no wonder why this attracts people from all over the world.
 A very short walk over the bridge you enter the Old Town Square (Staromestske namesti) and very much worth your time!

 As you walk around a bit more into the Old Town Square you’ll see the 600-year-old Astronomical Clock.
-If you’re traveling in December you’ll also get the added bonus of the Christmas markets.
+If you’re traveling in December, you’ll also get the added bonus of the Christmas markets.
 The atmosphere is very festive and worth every minute just walking around.

 St. Vitus Cathedral and Prague Castle were also on the list and they were incredible to say the least.
 The absolute best part about Prague is that everything I mentioned is 100% free to do!
 Another worthy site to visit is the Jewish Quarter.